 Buying a car insurance these days is easier.
 Thanks to online brokers like Coverfox.
-But then again, how many actually understand its know-hows especially related to Third Party cover which is a legal mandate?
+But then again, how many actually understand the know-hows related to Third Party cover?

 A third party car insurance is a shield against any unforeseen threats that might be inflicted by the vehicle owner to a third person involved in an accident other than the vehicle owner or the insurer.
 Though it is a mandatory insurance cover to have before running your vehicle on the roads, the Motor Vehicles Act, 1988, also terms all vehicles running without it as illegal and faulty.

 The insurance helps safeguard the third party in an accident, (the person other than the vehicle owner and the insurer) who might be a part of the accident without his own fault.
 It settles for him the costs of his injuries and medical expenses, any disability or even death.
 The third party car insurance, which is also known as an “act only” cover, where it is a safeguard of compensation for the person who gets affected in an accident, it also acts in the interest of the vehicle owner by giving him lesser worries at the time of an accident.